 Historically, we generated revenue principally from our pdvConnect and TeamConnect businesses.
 We historically marketed pdvConnect, a mobile communication and workforce management solution, primarily through two Tier 1 carriers in the United States.
-In Fiscal 2016, we began offering a commercial push-to-talk ("PTT") service, which we marketed as TeamConnect, in seven major metropolitan areas throughout the United States, including Atlanta, Baltimore/Washington, Chicago, Dallas, Houston, New York and Philadelphia.
+In Fiscal 2016, we began offering a commercial PTT service, which we marketed as TeamConnect, in seven major metropolitan areas throughout the United States, including Atlanta, Baltimore/Washington, Chicago, Dallas, Houston, New York, and Philadelphia.
 We primarily offered the TeamConnect service to customers indirectly through third-party sales representatives who were primarily selected from Motorola's nationwide dealer network.

 In June 2018, we announced our plan to restructure our operations to align and focus our business priorities on our spectrum initiatives.
 Consistent with this restructuring plan, we transferred our TeamConnect business and support obligations for our pdvConnect business in December 2018.
-Specifically, we entered into: (i) a Customer Acquisition and Resale Agreement with A BEEP LLC ("A BEEP") on January 2, 2019, (ii) a Customer Acquisition, Resale and Licensing Agreement with Goosetown Enterprises, Inc. ("Goosetown") on January 2, 2019 and (iii) a memorandum of understanding ("MOU") with the principals of Goosetown on December 31, 2018.
-Under the A BEEP and Goosetown Agreements, we agreed to: (i) transfer our TeamConnect customers located in the Atlanta, Chicago, Dallas, Houston and Phoenix metropolitan markets to A BEEP, (ii) transfer our TeamConnect customers located in the Baltimore/Washington DC, Philadelphia and New York metropolitan markets to Goosetown, (iii) provide A BEEP and Goosetown the right to resell access to our MotoTRBO Systems pursuant to separate Mobile Virtual Network Operation arrangements for a two-year period.
+Specifically, we entered into: (i) a Customer Acquisition and Resale Agreement with A BEEP on January 2, 2019, (ii) a Customer Acquisition, Resale and Licensing Agreement with Goosetown on January 2, 2019 and (iii) a MOU with the principals of Goosetown on December 31, 2018.
+Under the A BEEP and Goosetown agreements, we agreed to: (i) transfer our TeamConnect customers located in the Atlanta, Chicago, Dallas, Houston, and Phoenix metropolitan markets to A BEEP; (ii) transfer our TeamConnect customers located in the Baltimore/Washington DC, Philadelphia, and New York metropolitan markets to Goosetown; (iii) provide A BEEP and Goosetown with access to our MotoTRBO Systems; and (iv) grant A BEEP and Goosetown the right to resell access to our MotoTRBO Systems pursuant to separate Mobile Virtual Network Operation arrangements for a two-year period.
 We also granted Goosetown a license to sell the business applications we developed for our TeamConnect service.